JSLBrowning/Wall-of-History/config/readme.md

 ## mainWork

 Determines if a main story or route is promoted at the top of the homepage.
 Can be left blank, in which case all stories will be treated as equal.
-The value used for this parameter should be the ID of a work or a route.
+The value used for this parameter should be the ID (or semantic tag) of a work or a route.
 To summarize all four possibilities:

 - If blank and only one story on site: that story is main by default.
 - If not blank and only one story: same.